ne1410s/Comanche/README.md

 ### Parameter Validation
 Assuming a route is found, Comanche can start checking the supplied parameters against the requirements of the method.
 Parameters with no default are considered as required.
 If these are not supplied, the command is rejected with a clear explanation.
 If you supply unrecognised arguments, this is similarly rejected.

+### Aliases
+All parameters can be supplied using the long-hand `--param-name` type format.
+In the event that the CLI author has provided an alias for the parameter, then additionally the short-hand is made available, for example `-p`.
+The presence of aliases can be discovered via the --help command for the method route in question, e.g. `assembly module method --help`

 ### Boolean Flags
 Boolean flags offer a short-hand, where you only need to provide the flag name to indicate `true`.
 You can pass `true` explicitly to the same effect.
 The value can be explicitly negated, as follows:
 > `assembly module method --force false`